lxiaorui/AirGNN/readme.md

 model.py: definitation of the AirGNN model

-train_model: training and saving the model
+train_model: training and saving the model (need to tune lambda)

 adv_attack: generating adversarial feature attacks